The Himalaya Kingdom of Happiness

 The Gross National Happiness (GNH) concept has inspired many in Bhutan and around the world about sustainable development.
 GNH is a holistic concept focusing on non-economic aspects of wellbeing: Psychological wellbeing, Health, Education, Time use, Cultural diversity and resilience, Good governance, Community vitality, Ecological diversity and resilience, and Living standards.

-In 2011 the principles of Bhutan's GNH have been endorsed by the United Nations General Assembly.
+In 2011 the principles of Bhutan’s GNH were endorsed by the United Nations General Assembly.